Middle School House System

 The House System separates students and faculty into smaller communities.
 In those communities, leadership opportunities are purposefully and productively taught and embodied for the ultimate end of building a stronger school community.

-In a typical week, the houses will meet on Monday mornings to discuss house business and to work on house functions.
+The houses will meet monthly to discuss house business and to work on house functions.
 The meetings take place with all of the members; both students and faculty attend the meetings.

 House System History